Art a la Gallery, 310 Mill Street, Occoquan Historic Division, VA 22125; (703) 496-9540

 my vision yet keep a favorite print.

-I am attracted to architectural elements of old buildings and find them more interesting as they weather with age..... cracked and patched plaster, mossy green stones and splintered wood tell the story of the structure especially through its doorways and windows.
-It brings a sense of familiarity and comfort to me and I want others to feel that breathtaking feeling of déja vu.
+Travels to Provence ignited my attraction to architectural elements of ancient doorways and find them more interesting as they weather with age..... cracked and patched plaster, mossy green stones and splintered wood tell the story of the structure.
+It brings a sense of familiarity and comfort to me and I want viewers of my work to feel that breathtaking feeling of "déja vu".

 Everyone sees something different in art, l enjoy hearing your thoughts and reactions to what I bring to the table.
-You can also find me on Instagram @katharine.taylor.watercolors or my personal site thecolorgallerie.com ...... or happily in my home studio!
+You can also find me on Instagram @katharine.nace.taylor.art or my personal site www.thecolorgallerie.com ... or happily in my home studio!

 I was born and raised on Long Island, New York.
 I graduated from Stony Brook University with a B.A. degree in Early Infant-Elementary Education and a minor in Fine Art.
 After raising three great sons and having a career as an International Board Certified Lactation Consultant, I retired in 2013.
 Once again I picked up my paint brush!